Stamp Duty Calculator

 FTB Relief vs Standard Rates: Savings Table

 First-time buyer relief provides meaningful savings, particularly on properties in the £300,000 to £500,000 range.
+For detailed breakdowns at every price including regional comparisons, see stamp duty by property price.
 Here's exactly how much you save:

 Property PriceStandard SDLTFTB SDLTYou Save% Saved